The Ocean Park Motel

 Dogs are welcome, but no cats due to allergies.
 All rooms are non-smoking.

 Free, off-street parking is available.
+Garages in a San Francisco motel...pretty cool!

 I haven't stayed here, but I lived nearby for many years, so I'm very familiar with the neighborhood; it is generally very safe and quiet.
 I looked at five of the rooms and was quite taken with this unusual little motel.
 I wish I could stay there!
 I would gladly recommend it to friends and family.

 The L-Taraval streetcar goes right by one side of it, but the manager said you can ask for a room away from that side if you are concerned about noise.
-After midnight, it switches to a bus, so it's quieter.
-You'll be lulled to sleep by the foghorns!
+So it's an easy trip to downtown San Francisco on the street car which goes all the way to Market Street and the Embarcadero and Ferry Building on the bay.

 Room Rates